 HEC-HMS modeling input for the Muskingum-Cunge Standard method consists of the following physical parameters: the length and slope of the routing reach, the Manning's roughness coefficient (n value), the shape of the channel (circular or prismatic), the bottom width or diameter, and the side slope ratio.
 This mathematical routing method provides an implicit accounting of storage within the channel.
 However, storage within the flood plain outside the defined channel is not considered.
 Although the same equations and solution techniques are used for the Muskingum- Cunge 8-Point method, the channel is described with eight station-elevation coordinates instead of a standard cross-section shape.
-Other required input items for this method are the reach length, energy slope, and n values for the channel and overbanks.
-For additional information on these routing methods, refer to the HEC-HMS documentation listed in Section 5.3.
+Other required input items for this method are the reach length, energy slope, and n values for the C-HMS documentation listed in Section 5.3.